johno/pixyll/methodology.md

 ---

+### Develop Questions
-### Develop questions that lead get the the core of a problem
+lead get the the core of a problem

 What does an enterprise hope to achieve from data